manfredbjorlin/LinkInBio/content/authors/admin/_index.md

 #    label: Download my resume
 ---

-Azure Cloud architect and C# developer with a passion for integration and automation, with more than 20 years experience as a back-end and cloud developer & architect.
+Cloud Native architect and developer with a passion for integration and automation, with more than 20 years experience as a back-end and cloud developer & architect.
 Have a big engagement for diversity at the workplace, everything from neurodiversity and gender identity to cultural background and visible and invisible disabilities.